|

 Letter of wishes template

-There is no restriction on what a letter of wishes can include.
-No witnesses or other formalities are required, so a template is unnecessary.
+There is no such thing as a letter of wishes template or any restriction on what it can include.
+No witnesses or other formalities are required.
 Indeed, most people tend to write their letter of wishes as they would any other letter.

-However, you should ensure you write clearly and unambiguously, avoiding any jargon.
+However, you should ensure you write clearly and unambiguously, avoiding jargon.
 After all, you will not be around should clarification be required.
-If you need to explain why you have omitted somebody from the Will, or their inheritance is perhaps not what they might be expecting, be sensitive and matter-of-fact to help avoid inflaming tensions.
+If you need to explain why you have omitted somebody from the Will, or their inheritance is perhaps not what they might expect, be sensitive and matter-of-fact to help avoid inflaming tensions.

 Typical things covered in a letter of wishes are: